Iowa Assessments (Iowa Test)

 Mathematics-Concepts and Estimation:

-In the Mathematics-Concepts and Estimation section students will be given math problems that will test their understanding of numbers and math concepts.
-Some questions will include a picture or diagram that students must use to answer the question.
+In the Mathematics-Concepts and Estimation Section students are given math problems that test their understanding of numbers and math concepts.
+Some questions include a picture or diagram that students must use to answer the question.

 Sample question: